codeshaunted/dalle-mini-discord/README.md

 # dalle-mini-discord
 A simple Discord bot written in Python designed around [DALL-E Mini](https://github.com/borisdayma/dalle-mini).
+# Hosted Bot
+If you don't feel like hosting this bot yourself, you can invite my hosted instance to your server using this link: https://discord.com/api/oauth2/authorize?client_id=985122217165742101&permissions=0&scope=applications.commands%20bot
 # Commands
 dalle-mini-discord only has one command, `/generate prompt:{prompt}`, which will generate an array of images using the specified DALL-E Mini backend URL.
 # Installation